 If you sell high-value items or services, have a tiny customer base, or operate on long-term contracts, it'll probably make more sense for you to concentrate on quarterly or even yearly income.
 Otherwise, you risk having numbers that are deceptive or unhelpful, making it appear as if you're suffering when you're working on a large contract that won't be invoiced until the end of the year and you will end up losing a viable product.

-Client Acquisition Cost (CAC) is a startup growth metric that determines how much it costs your company to acquire a new Potential customer.
+Client Acquisition Cost (CAC) is a startup growth metric that determines how much it costs your company to acquire a new customer.
 It's calculated by taking total sales for a certain time period, deducting marketing expenditures (salaries, tools, spend, etc.) for that same time period, and then dividing by the number of potential customers you gained during that time period.
-You must cross-reference this measure with your Customer Lifetime Value for it to be relevant (LTV).
-The LTV informs you how much money you make from each client throughout their relationship with you.
+You must cross-reference this measure with your Customer Lifetime Value (CLV) for it to be relevant.
+The CLV tells you how much money you make from each client throughout their relationship with you.

-The ratio between your selling, general, and administrative (SGA) expenditures and your sales numbers is calculated here.
-It's crucial since it simply indicates if your business's operating costs are comfortably greater than the income you generate.
-There are several methods for calculating this (more on that here).
+The ratio between your selling, general, and administrative (SGA) expenditures and your sales numbers can be calculated with this formula.
+It is crucial since it simply indicates if your business's operating costs are comfortably greater than the income you generate.
 The easiest method is to divide the sum of all your outgoings by the entire revenue for any particular month.

 Finding your target market and obtaining a group of consumers who are satisfied with your offering is rarely enough.
 This is a challenge that every startup faces in its early stages.
 Adding new features or lowering your rates won't help you keep existing customers or attract new ones.

 Simply said, while this may increase client acquisition in the near term, it will not benefit you in the long run.
-The only thing you can do is strive to provide genuine value to your consumers daily.
-Because this is where it all comes to an end.
-If you do that, you won't have to worry about determining product-market fit.
+The only thing you can do is strive to provide genuine value to your consumers as often as possible in a market that is ready to accept your new business idea.

 Tags: Startup funding, venture capital, airbnb, scaleups, pitch deck review, OKR Planning, startup funding, startup consulting, business advisory